markd87/markd87.github.io/_posts/2020-04-02-order-of-magnitude-rule.markdown

 ---

-With the abundance of opportunities in this digital and data overflown age, an innovative and entrepreneurial mind may get lost quickly by choosing the "wrong" path, leading to lost time and resources, the two most constrained and finite assets in the social world.
+With the abundance of opportunities in this digital and data overflown age, an innovative and entrepreneurial mind may get quickly lost by choosing the "wrong" path, leading to lost time, energy and resources, the most constrained and finite assets in the social world.

 A rule to follow on an individual or even a company level is the order of